memgonzales/sliding-puzzle/README.md

 ## Built Using
 This project uses the following languages and technologies:
-- **Logic**: <a href = "https://kotlinlang.org/">Kotlin</a>, a statically-typed language officially endorsed by Google as the preferred language for Android development
+- **Logic**: <a href = "https://kotlinlang.org/">Kotlin</a>, a statically typed language endorsed by Google as the preferred language for Android development
 - **Layouts**: <a href = "https://developer.android.com/guide/topics/ui/declaring-layout">XML</a>, a lightweight markup language that is both human- and machine-readable

 The <a href = "https://memgonzales.github.io/sliding-puzzle/">HTML documentation</a> of the source code was generated from <a href = "https://kotlinlang.org/docs/kotlin-doc.html">KDoc</a> comments via the documentation engine <a href = "https://github.com/Kotlin/dokka">Dokka</a>.